-“Any time you’re dealing with any credit issues in the realm of housing, that seems that much more risky to a landlord,” said Ben Papale, a real estate broker in Chicago.
-Judgments, tax liens, collections accounts on utilities — those items are almost always nonstarters, Papale said, but medical collections and late credit card payments aren’t as problematic, in the eyes of a landlord.
+Ben Papale, a real estate broker in Chicago, Illinois, says judgments, tax liens, and collections accounts on utilities are almost always nonstarters, but medical collections and late credit card payments aren’t as problematic in the eyes of a landlord.

-Barry Maher, a property manager in Corona, Calif., said his tenant standards changed significantly during the recession.
-He said he never looked at applicants with bad credit, because he had plenty of people trying to rent from him whose credit reports were problem-free.
-Then, all of a sudden, all the applicants had a credit problem.
+Barry Maher, a property manager in Corona, California, says the 2007 recession changed his mind on bad credit.
+Before, he never looked at applicants with bad credit because plenty of other applicants had good credit.
+Then suddenly almost all the applicants had a credit problem.

-“I started looking at it more closely,” Maher said.
-“Particularly after the recession hit I had people who had declared bankruptcy, people who had lost their houses. … I was able to find some incredibly good people to rent to.”
+“I started looking at it more closely,” Maher says.
+“Particularly after the recession hit, I had people who had declared bankruptcy, people who had lost their houses.
+But I was still able to find some incredibly good people to rent to.”

-“They’re a lot more open to considering special considerations,” Papale said.
-Large management companies are unlikely to make exceptions, because that opens them up to the possibility of getting sued if someone in a similar situation applies for an apartment and is denied, Papale said.
+“They’re a lot more open to considering special considerations,” Papale says.
+Large management companies are unlikely to make exceptions because that opens them up to the possibility of getting sued if someone in a similar situation applies for an apartment and is denied, Papale says.

 If you’re dealing with an individual, rather than a company, you may have an opportunity to tell your story and explain why you’d be a good tenant.

 Maher puts a lot of stock in personal interactions.
-He said he always makes reference calls himself — he said the one time he didn’t led to dealing with a terrible tenant, and he won’t make that mistake again — and he knows there’s a lot of value in meeting potential renters before making a decision.
+He says he always makes reference calls himself—the one time he didn’t led to a terrible tenant, and he won’t make that mistake again.
+Now he knows there’s a lot of value in meeting potential renters before deciding.

-“If they’re forthcoming and they actually meet with the person making the final decision, if they possibly can, and explain their case, they’re way ahead of the game,” Maher said.
+“If they’re forthcoming and they meet with the person making the final decision to explain their case, they’re way ahead of the game,” Maher says.

-It’s important to check your credit scores before applying for a rental, not only so you can address any credit issues you have proactively, but also to make sure you’re accurately representing yourself.
-Your score fluctuates constantly, so you don’t want to fill out an application thinking everything’s fine and have a landlord think you lied because he found issues with your credit report.
-You can get two of your credit scores for free on Credit.com, with updates every 30 days.
+It’s important to check your credit scores before applying for a rental.
+By doing so, you can not only proactively address any credit issues you have but also make sure you’re accurately representing yourself.
+Credit scores fluctuate constantly, so keep an eye on your score.
+You wouldn’t want to fill out an application thinking everything’s fine only to have a landlord think you lied because he found issues with your credit report.
+Get your credit score for free on Credit.com, with updates every 30 days.